ForrestErickson/PST_Mount/FabricationPhotos/README.md

 # Fabrication Photos
 Personal Solar Telescope Mount.
 Hoping to get one finished for our next club meeting on 8 March 2024.
+***Reflections:  ***
+My welding looks better under the slag.
+I am way out of practice.
+I am suspecting that I need a heaver rod.
+I am using 5/64" rod type E6013.
+Welder is set for 55 amps.
+The steel is 1/8" and so at the "T" joints I am welding 1/4" of material.

 ## PaperTemplates to guide fabrication.
 Apply painters tape and then the Paper Templates glued are gluded to the tape.
 Removes much easier that way